 Paradise E Rodriguez-Bordeaux is a French-American (born) fashion model, actress, activist/humanitarian, keynote speaker, and author.
 Her work can usually be found online and within luxury magazines throughout America, Europe, and New Zealand.
 She has walked for various fashion designers, including Jeff Garner and Quynh Paris.

 With Paradise Rodriguez.
-Inc and Catch A Falling Star, Paradise combines a determined, forceful aesthetic with a humble philosophy, never compromising her ethical principles or her style credentials.
+Inc and The Catch A Falling Star Foundation, Paradise combines a determined, forceful aesthetic with a humble philosophy, never compromising her ethical principles or her style credentials.

 A quote famously coined by Paradise herself, "You can sit in the corner and cry or you can go out and dance in the rain.
 Either way, the storm is coming" has been used around the world to uplift and motive those needing empowerment.